There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Impact Timeframe: 3-6 months

-If you have no credit history, lenders don’t have enough data to assess you – so they might reject you or charge higher interest rates.
+If you have no credit history, finance partners don’t have enough data to assess you – so they might reject you or charge higher interest rates.

 What to do: